adobe/target-cdn-experimentation-nodejs-sdk/packages/sdk-nodejs/README.md

 ClientOptions {
   datastreamId: string;  // the datastreamId from the Adobe Experience Platform that connects to Adobe Target: e.g ebebf826-a01f-4458-8cec-ef61de241c93
   orgId: string; // the Adobe Target organization ID e.g ADB3LETTERSANDNUMBERS@AdobeOrg
-  propertyToken: string; // the property token associated with the datastream and the Target activities
-  oddEnabled: boolean; // true - Enable local decisioning; false - acts as a proxy, all requests go to Adobe Edge servers edgeDomain?: string; // default: edge.adobedc.net; Override the domain edgeBasePath?: string; // default: ee; rules?: Record<string, any>; // Inline rules that can be used to evaluate the events; Can be retrieved from assets.adobetarget.com
+  oddEnabled: boolean; // true - Enable local decisioning; false - acts as a proxy, all requests go to Adobe Edge servers propertyToken?: string; // the property token associated with the datastream and the Target activities edgeDomain?: string; // default: edge.adobedc.net; Override the domain edgeBasePath?: string; // default: ee; rules?: Record<string, any>; // Inline rules that can be used to evaluate the events; Can be retrieved from assets.adobetarget.com